vidurb/dotfiles/README.md

 ### Usage
 `clean.sh` deletes/unlinks the installed configuration files, whether they be outside of the scope of this repository or symlinks to this repository created by `stow`.
+It confirms each deletion/unlinking to ensure you don't accidentally delete your main configuration file.

 `install.sh` symlinks the configuration files to their expected locations.
+It currently confirms each installation, once I add more command-line arguments to my scripting repertoire I will add a flag to disable confirmation.